laugh-talk/laugh_talk_data/README.md

 1. we filter video to include only those containing active speakers, using TalkNet.
 2. we split video at scene transitions.
 3. we filter out video with excessive head movement or incomplete facial capture on the screen.
-4. we leave video where laughter lasts for more than 0.1 seconds, utilizing laugh_detection.
+4. we leave video where laughter lasts for more than 0.1 seconds, utilizing Laughterdetection.

 If you want to run this preprocessing procedure, your custom dataset must consist of video of the upper body of a person.